 Diesel Affiliate may collect your Biographical Data and Contact Data to process specific requests that you may formulate in the shop, during post-sales; for example, to arrange a repair, a customization, a home delivery or to manage a return.

-Legal basis: this processing is based on the performance of a contract of which you are a part; the provision of the Personal Data listed above is necessary for this purpose, since otherwise Diesel Affiliate will not be able to process your request.
+Legal basis: this processing is based on the performance of a contract of which you are a party; the provision of the Personal Data listed above is necessary for this purpose, since otherwise Diesel Affiliate will not be able to process your request.

 3.4 PURPOSES OF ALL DATA CONTROLLERS OR JOINT CONTROLLERS